Spanning trees in hyperbolic graphs: Introduction

-Instead of spanning trees that are faithful to boundary points, we may perhaps hope that we get spanning trees that have only a global bounded number of distinct paths from the root to each boundary point.
-This is indeed true if the boundary has finite Assouad dimension, which is our main result:
+Instead of spanning trees that are faithful to boundary points, we may perhaps hope that we get spanning trees that have only a finite number of distinct paths from the root to each boundary point such that the set of these numbers is bounded.
+For hyperbolic Cayley graphs, this is known to be true (cp.\ \cite[p.\ 10]{KB-BoundaryHypGroup}):

+\begin{Tm} Let $\Gamma$ be a locally finite hyperbolic Cayley graph.
+Then there exists a rooted geodesic spanning tree $T$ of~$\Gamma$ such that its embedding extends uniquely to a continuous bounded-to-one map from $\widehat{T}$ to $\widehat{\Gamma}$. \end{Tm}

+\emph{Geodesic spanning trees} are spanning trees that preserve for each vertex the distance to the root from the distance-metric of the graph.
+The general idea of the proof of Theorem~\ref{GromovAsCor} is the following.
+Take an order on a finite set $S$ of generators, and take the tree consisting of edges that lie on shortest words with respect to the following order: we set $w < u$ if either $|w| < |u|$ or if $|w| = |u|$ and $w$ is lexicographically smaller than~$u$.
+The resulting tree has the claimed properties.

+Unfortunately, we cannot take such a geodesic spanning tree in general to obtain a continuous bounded-to-one map from $\widehat{T}$ to~$\widehat{G}$: in Example~\ref{SecondExample}, we shall discuss a locally finite hyperbolic graph with precisely one hyperbolic boundary point such that each of its rooted geodesic spanning trees has infinitely many ends.
+However, we shall obtain a lower bound on the maximum number of tree ends mapping to a common hyperbolic boundary point in Section~\ref{GeodSpannTreesSection}.
+This bound depends only on the topological dimension of the hyperbolic boundary:

-\begin{Tm} Let $G$ be a locally finite hyperbolic graph whose boundary $\rand G$ has finite Assouad dimension.
-Then there exists an $n\in\nat$, depending only on the dimension, and a rooted spanning tree $T$ of $G$, with the following properties: \begin{enumerate}[(i)] \item Every ray in $T$ converges to a point in the boundary of $G$; \item for every boundary point $\eta$ of $G$ there is a ray in $T$ converging to $\eta$; \item for every boundary point $\eta$ of $G$ there are at most $n$ distinct rays in $T$ that start at the root of $T$ and converge to $\eta$. \end{enumerate} \end{Tm}
+\begin{Tm} Let $G$ be a locally finite hyperbolic graph whose boundary has topological dimension $n\in\nat$.
+Then for every rooted geodesic spanning tree $T$ of~$G$ there is a boundary point $\eta\in\rand G$ with at least $n+1$ distinct rays starting at the root and converging to~$\eta$. \end{Tm}